Experimental Efficient Influence Sampling of Quantum Processes: Construction of quantum processes

 For two-qubit processes, with control qubit $\ket{q_c}$ and target qubit $\ket{q_t}$, we implement Controlled-NOT ($\mathrm{CNOT}$), Controlled-Z ($\mathrm{CZ}$) and Controlled-$\mathrm{U_s}$ ($\mathrm{CU_s}$), acting on $\ket{q_c}\ket{q_t}$.
 They have the following forms:

 We also implement a two-qubit non-unitary process \textit{Controlled-Phase damping}, denoted as $\Phi_{\mathrm{CP}}$, which is described by the following three Kraus operators

-Figure~\ref{SM_fig2_Channel} details the optical realizations of non-trivial single-qubit ($\Phi_{\{i\}}$) and two-qubit ($\Phi_{\{i,j\}}$) quantum sub-processes.
-For implementations of two-qubit sub-processes, the path qubit serves as the control and the polarization qubit as the target.
-Figure~2b in the main text shows the locations of different sub-processes within the experimental setup. $\Phi_{\{1\}}$ ($\Phi_{\{3\}}$) and $\Phi_{\{1,2\}}$ ($\Phi_{\{3,4\}}$) share the same physical location, but $\Phi_{\{1\}}$ ($\Phi_{\{3\}}$) is realized by identical optical elements across both path modes, while $\Phi_{\{1,2\}}$ ($\Phi_{\{3,4\}}$) is realized by different elements on each path mode to implement entangled two-qubit processes.
-Using these sub-processes, along with identity operations, we construct the four-qubit quantum junta processes discussed in the main text.
+Figure~\ref{SM_fig5_Channel} details the optical realizations of non-trivial single-qubit ($\Phi_{\{i\}}$) and two-qubit ($\Phi_{\{i,j\}}$) quantum subprocesses.
+For implementations of two-qubit subprocesses, the path qubit serves as the control and the polarization qubit as the target.
+Figure~\ref{fig2_IF_result_1} shows the locations of different subprocesses within the experimental setup. $\Phi_{\{2\}}$ ($\Phi_{\{4\}}$) and $\Phi_{\{1,2\}}$ ($\Phi_{\{3,4\}}$) share the same location in the experimental setup, but $\Phi_{\{2\}}$ ($\Phi_{\{4\}}$) is realized by identical optical elements across both path modes, while $\Phi_{\{1,2\}}$ ($\Phi_{\{3,4\}}$) is realized by different elements on each path mode to implement entangled two-qubit processes.
+Using these subprocesses, along with identity operations, we construct the four-qubit quantum junta processes discussed in this paper.

-\subsection{Inverse test gate implementation and computational basis measurement}
+\section{Inverse test gate implementation and computational basis measurement}

-For each photon encoded by a two-qubit state, an inverse test gate $U_l^{\dagger}$ is applied to the polarization qubit after passing a sub-process acting across two path modes, using specific wave-plate configurations, as illustrated in Fig.~\ref{SM_fig3_Measure}.
+For each photon encoded by a two-qubit state, an inverse test gate $U_l^{\dagger}$ is applied to the polarization qubit after passing a subprocess acting across two path modes, using specific wave-plate configurations, as illustrated in figure~\ref{SM_fig6_Measure}.
 Since mixed states can be represented as probabilistic mixtures of pure states, we consider a general two-qubit pure state after the first inverse test gate: